Fantastic Voyage: Production

 The film was the original idea of Otto Klement and Jerome Bixby.
-They sold it to Fox, which announced the film would be "the most expensive science-fiction film ever made."
+They sold it to Fox, which announced the film would be "the most expensive science-fiction film ever made".
 Richard Fleischer was assigned to direct and Saul David to produce; both men had worked at the studio before.
-Fleischer had originally studied medicine and human anatomy in college before choosing to be a movie director.
+Fleischer had originally studied medicine and human anatomy in college before choosing to be a film director.
 Harry Kleiner was brought in to work on the script.

 The budget was set at $5 million.
-The budget went up to $6 million, $3 million of which went on the sets and $1 million on test footage.
+The budget went up to $6 million, $3 million of which went on the sets, and $1 million on test footage.

 The Proteus submarine was constructed as a full-size set piece 42 feet long, first seen in the "miniaturizer" room and later in scenes set outside the lung and inside the inner ear, when the cast was to be seen "swimming" (actually suspended by wires) outside the submarine.
 The full-size Proteus mockup contained all the interior sets that the actors are seen in to represent the interior of the submarine, with sections that could be pulled out to allow for cameras and crew to film the interior.
 The submarine was also constructed in miniature, including a large miniature around five feet in length that could be flown on wires in the abstract sets representing the inside of the human body.
-The heart and brain sets built to accommodate the five-foot miniature filled a soundstage on the Fox lot—these were filmed "dry for wet," with floating, blob-shaped elements meant to be blood cells filmed separately and composited over the footage.
-A smaller, 18-inch miniature of the Proteus was constructed to operate in liquid for a shot of the submarine bursting through an arterial wall early in the movie.
-A tiny Proteus miniature just a few inches in length was made for the miniaturization sequence to show the ship being picked up by a "precision handling device" and dropped into a large glass cylinder which was then miniaturized to become part of a syringe that would inject the Proteus into the brain-injured scientist.
+The heart and brain sets built to accommodate the 5-foot miniature filled a soundstage on the Fox lot—these were filmed "dry for wet", with floating, blob-shaped elements meant to be blood cells filmed separately and composited over the footage.
+A smaller, 18-inch miniature of the Proteus was constructed to operate in liquid for a shot of the submarine bursting through an arterial wall early in the film.
+A tiny Proteus miniature just a few inches in length was made for the miniaturization sequence to show the ship being picked up by a "precision handling device" and dropped into a large glass cylinder that was then miniaturized to become part of a syringe that would inject the Proteus into the brain-injured scientist.